jncornett/badssl/README.md

 ## model
 This package models an (understandably) un(der)used TLS/SSL system where there are no intermediate authorities.
 There are no certificate chains.
-There is only an authority and it's immediate children.
+There is only an authority and its immediate children.

 # disclaimer
 This package is intended to be used for testing, experimentation and development.